 What is meant by “space”?
 What is meant by “time”?
 (Suggested answers are at the end of this entry.)

-In this article, the Flipped Classroom pedagogical approach will be clarified and evaluated for its advantages and limitations according to available empirical evidence and through critical reflection upon its underlying assumptions.
-The author aims to show that Flipped Classroom is neither revolutionary nor a universal remedy for underperformance in learning.
+In this article, the Flipped Learning pedagogical approach will be clarified and evaluated for its advantages and limitations according to available empirical evidence and through critical reflection upon its underlying assumptions.
+The author aims to show that Flipped Learning is neither revolutionary nor a universal remedy for under-performance in study environments.
 It does not constitute a method or approach but merely a template or framework for arranging work before and during face-to-face lessons.
-However, Flipped Classroom does have several strengths and, in combination with more recently available learning technologies and complimentary approaches, represents one amongst many legitimate options for well-informed educators.
-This blog entry then goes on to provide examples of good practice and practical suggestions for educators who opt to experiment with Flipped Classroom in their school or university.
+However, Flipped Learning does have several strengths and, in combination with more recently available learning technologies and complimentary approaches, represents one of many legitimate options for well-informed educators.
+This blog entry then goes on to provide examples of good practice and practical suggestions for educators who opt to experiment with Flipped Learning in their school or university.

 |“school work at home, homework at school”|